Patient FAQs

-In order for health care providers involved in your care to access your medical records securely and electronically via HEALTHeLINK, authorized consent is needed.
+For health care providers involved in your care to access your medical records securely and electronically via HEALTHeLINK, authorized consent is needed.
 This is done through a HEALTHeLINK patient consent form.
 Western New York has community wide consent, where you only need to authorize your consent once and it’s registered within HEALTHeLINK.

-By consenting to allow your health care providers to access your medical information securely and electronically via HEALTHeLINK, you are giving them instant access to information that could improve the quality of your care, enhance safety, and mitigate health care costs through the elimination of duplicate testing.
+By consenting to allow your health care providers to access your medical information securely and electronically via HEALTHeLINK, you are giving them instant access to real-time information that could improve the quality of your care, enhance safety, and mitigate health care costs through the elimination of duplicate testing.
 Your treating providers would have your most current medical information so they can make better medical decisions on your behalf.

-Information about you comes from places that have provided you with medical care or health insurance (“Information Sources”).
+Information about you comes from places that have provided you with medical care or health insurance.
 These may include hospitals, physicians, pharmacies, clinical laboratories, health insurers, the Medicaid program, and other eHealth organizations that exchange health information electronically.
-A complete list of current Information Sources is available from HEALTHeLINK here or by calling 716- 206-0993 ext.
-103.
+A complete list of current information sources is available from HEALTHeLINK here

 Yes.
 Your consent to HEALTHeLINK can be changed at any time by simply filling out a new HEALTHeLINK patient consent form granting or denying consent and giving the signed form to your health care provider or to HEALTHeLINK.